School of Surgical Technology

-The Maine Medical Center School of Surgical Technology was established in 1969 and has graduated more than 1,110+ students.
-The program is fully accredited by the Joint Commission and maintains full accreditation as awarded by the Commission on Accreditation of Allied Health Programs (CAAHEP).
+The Maine Medical Center School of Surgical Technology was established in 1969 and has graduated more than 1,110 students.
+The program is fully accredited by the Joint Commission.

 This is a one year, full-time training program divided into two six-month semesters.
 First semester classes are held at Southern Maine Community College where the basic sciences, care, safety of the patient, and principles of operation room technique are taught and demonstrated.
 This semester is designed to give you a strong background in the knowledge, skills, and attitudes which are necessary for clinical practice.
 The second semester is held at various clinical sites enabling you to gain practical experience in the operating room.
 Upon successful program completion you will be able to:

 - Sit for the national surgical technologist certification exam